robmarano/robmarano.github.io/courses/ece465/2026/weeks/week_09/notes_week_09.md

 Before tackling the real-world architectural problems below, ensure you understand the following challenging technical vocabulary implicitly relied upon in Distributed Systems:

 *   **Idempotency**: An operation is *idempotent* if performing it multiple times yields exactly the same result as performing it once.
 (For example, `set_x(5)` is idempotent, whereas `add_to_x(1)` is not).
 In distributed network architectures, designing API handlers to be idempotent (often by passing unique Transaction UUIDs) allows clients to safely retry failed network requests without causing duplicate actions (like double-charging a credit card).
-*   **At-most-once Semantics**: An RPC middleware guarantee that an operation will be attempted exactly 1 time over the network.
+*   **At-most-once Semantics**: An RPC middleware guarantees that an operation will be attempted exactly 1 time over the network.
 If it fails, it throws a fatal error and is never retried by the framework.
 Data safety is prioritized over reliability.
-*   **At-least-once Semantics**: An RPC guarantee that the middleware will retry the network operation indefinitely until an ACK is received.
+*   **At-least-once Semantics**: RPC guarantees that the middleware will retry the network operation indefinitely until an ACK is received.
 Execution reliability is prioritized, but without *Idempotency*, this is extremely dangerous.
 *   **Clock Drift**: The phenomenon where separate computers' physical motherboard quartz clocks count seconds at microscopically different rates, leading to massive time de-synchronization across datacenters over weeks or months.
-*   **Split-Brain Syndrome**: A catastrophic cluster failure where a network cable sever (Partition) causes a server farm to split in half.
+*   **Split-Brain Syndrome**: A catastrophic cluster failure where severed (Partition) causes a server farm to split in half.
 Assuming the other half is dead, *both* halves elect a new Master coordinator, leading to two Masters actively corrupting the database simultaneously.
 Coordination tools like Apache ZooKeeper explicitly solve this by requiring a strict $>50\%$ voting quorum to elect a leader.
 *   **Ephemeral State**: Data that is intentionally temporary and explicitly tied to the active lifespan of a live network connection socket.
 If the client disconnects or crashes, the server instantly purges the data.

 ---